Penchal9959/Smart_Vehicle_Detector/README.md

 # Smart_Vehicle_Detector

-Smart_Vehicle_Detector is Used for Detect the Opposite Vehicle Distance and Collision Time to Reduce the Accidents, It will Gives the Alert Through Buzzer and Lights.
+Smart_Vehicle_Detector is Used to Detect the Opposite Vehicle Distance and Collision Time to Reduce the Accidents, It will Give the Alert Through Buzzer and Lights.